 Sonia Bhatia | Children & Youth Coordinator

 Sonia have always been passionate about being a support and or a voice for those in need.
-She has worked as a Children Who Witness Abuse Counsellor and provided direct counselling, and support to woman and children who have experienced family violence.
+She has worked as a Children Who Witness Abuse Counsellor (now known as PEACE Counsellor) and provided direct counselling, and support to woman and children who have experienced family violence.
 Sonia recognizes the different barriers women and children face in accessing services, and is committed to continue working to break down these barriers.
 She works from a culturally sensitive lens, and understands how ethnicity and culture can play a role in women and children’s lives.
 She strives to be able to give back to her community, on a macro scale, in her role at BCSTH.
 Sonia's educational background is in Social Work.

 Tina Chau | Librarian